HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 Click the \[I got it] button to retract the pop-up window.
 Refresh the current page to activate the pop-up window again.

-- License authorization detection exception includes "exception occurred to obtain license authorization information" and "license authorization information cannot be updated" (when "exception occurs to obtain license authorization information" and "license authorization information cannot be updated" exist at the same time, "exception occurs to obtain license authorization information" pop-up window will be displayed first).
+r License authorization detection exception includes "exception occurred to obtain license authorization information" and "license authorization information cannot be updated" (when "exception occurs to obtain license authorization information" and "license authorization information cannot be updated" exist at the same time, "exception occurs to obtain license authorization information" pop-up window will be displayed first).

 **The license authorization expiration reminder pop-up prompt is as follows:**